FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 - The former Clan Head of the Wiji Clan in the Blood Cult, and a master blacksmith.
 Hired Baek Su-Ryong to kill his grandson, who was suffering from Qi Deviation as a result of practicing a fake martial art.
 Gave Baek Su-Ryong his first sword Moon Shadow, and promised to craft a new sword better than the Blood Demon Sword for him when Baek Su-Ryong instead saved his grandson’s life.

+**Shadow:**

+- A former member of the Royal Guard, currently the Prime Minister Gongsun Su's bodyguard and adopted daughter.

+**Skysword:**

+- Captain of the Royal Guard and a member of the murim's Ten Supremes.

+### Valley of Evil

+**Blue Eyed Freak:**

+- Martial Arts: Blue Eyes Demonic Art
+- Former head gatekeeper of the Valley of Evil, and the current Valley Lord.

+**Hell Axe:**

+- Gatekeeper of the Valley of Evil.

+**Wolf Fang Blade:**

+- Gatekeeper of the Valley of Evil.

+**Demon Doctor:**

+- Resident physician of the Valley of Evil.

+**Bloody Ripper:**

+- Martial Art: Blood Jade Claws
+- Former King of the Valley and one of the Ten Great Villains.

+**Nine Yin Witch:**

+- Martial Art: White Ice Divine Art (fake), Star Absorption Art
+- One of the Ten Great Villains and a friend of Yeo Min's mother who was driven mad by her faulty White Ice Divine Art.

+**White-Haired Demon:**

+- Martial Art: Blood Jade Claws
+- The Bloody Ripper's junior brother and the Boss of the Scarlet Tiger Gang.

+**Black Boar:**

+- Resident busybody of the Valley of Evil.

 ### Blood Cult